Hurricane Hilary strengthens to Category 4 on path toward Southern California

 Hurricane Hilary strengthened to a Category 4 hurricane Thursday night, the National Weather Service said.

-The hurricane is expected to hit Southern California with heavy rainfall as early as this weekend after it makes its way up Mexico's Baja California Peninsula.
+The hurricane is expected to be a tropical storm when it hit Southern California with heavy rainfall as early as this weekend after it makes its way up Mexico's Baja California Peninsula.

 Forecasters said the storm is expected to produce 3 to 6 inches of rainfall, with maximum amounts of 10 inches, across portions of Baja California through Sunday night, with the possibility of flash flooding.